-Berlin Sci-fi Filmfest is now in its 4th Year and we offer a platform for Independent Sci-fi Filmmakers to present their work on the big screen and to a live audience in one of the most beautiful and world famous cinemas in Berlin – The Babylon, where Metropolis was first screened in 1927.
-We are look to expand the horizons of the festival to make it more interesting, more international and more film-maker friendly.
+Berlin Sci-fi Filmfest is now in its 4th Year and we offer a platform for Independent Sci-fi Filmmakers to present their work on the big screen and to a live audience in one of the most beautiful and world-famous cinemas in Berlin – The Babylon, where Metropolis was first screened in 1927.
+We are looking to expand the horizons of the festival to make it more interesting, more international and more film-maker friendly.

-Over the last three years we have shown over 300 films from 38 different countries.
-Our festival was the first genre specific Sci-fi film festival in Germany.
-We are passionate about film making and are interested in a all things Sci-fi from geek interest, documentary, web-series, narrative, animation, music, experimental, fan-films, in fact all things Science Fiction.
+Over the last three years, we have shown over 300 films from 38 different countries.
+Our festival was the first genre-specific Sci-fi film festival in Germany.
+We are passionate about film making and are interested in all things Sci-fi from geek interest, documentary, web-series, narrative, animation, music, experimental, fan-films, in fact, all things Science Fiction.

 Our festival is evolving, we are adding more events and attractions as we go.
 We are pleased to host our regular Cosplayers and are looking to extend our events with workshops, Q&A sessions with filmmakers and book readings and exhibitions.
 It is a Sci-fi fun-fest that takes place over Friday and Saturday on the last weekend of November.
 We believe we have something for every science fiction fan.

-Our first festival launched on the 17th and 18th November 2017 at Berlins’ world famous Babylon Cinema.
+Our first festival launched on the 17th and 18th November 2017 at the Babylon Cinema.
 The cinema first opened in 1929 for silent movies, it had an orchestra pit and a cinema organ which is still used today.
 It has three screening areas.
 The main theatre for 500 people and the smaller Salle 2 and 3 for 70 and 45 respectively.

 Tickets can be purchased through BABYLON BERLIN